creed121/micro-fencing/README.md

-Build using `cmake` from inside the PRJ folder.
+Build using `cmake` from inside the root folder.

 ```sh
 mkdir build